SaeedMehdizadeh/DistanceAreaCalculator/README.md

 # Testing

-the following instructions should be provided for running the tests, e.g:`TestDistances.py` and `TestAreas.py`
+The following instructions should be provided for running the tests, e.g:`TestDistances.py` and `TestAreas.py`

    ```bash
 pytest